BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ## 2.1 Plotting

 Plots are very useful to help us understand our data and test hypotheses.
 Usually a plot or graph will visually display the relationship between two or more **variables**.
-Variables can be continuous, such as the number of cats, for categorical/factor, such as the type of cat.
+Variables can be continuous, such as the number of cats, or categorical, such as the type of cat.

 * A few useful commands that we will cover include:
   + points()